ivartj/bbcode/README.md

 If no input file is given, it reads from standard input.

-For use of the `[align=]`, `[left]`, `[center]` and `[right]` tags, bbcode expects that that CSS style rules are defined for the `left`, `center` and `right` HTML classes.
+For use of the `[align=]`, `[left]`, `[center]` and `[right]` tags, bbcode expects that that CSS style rules are defined for the `bbcode-left`, `bbcode-center` and `bbcode-right` HTML classes.

 TODO
 ----